-Our effective income tax rate was (93.3)% in the first quarter of 2019 and (4.4)% in the first quarter of 2018.
-The Company's provision for income taxes represents an income tax benefit due to the effects of the change in the fair value of the interest rate swap agreement noted above of \$34,782, tax deductions recognized for certain qualifying infrastructure improvements for Aqua Pennsylvania, and the amortization of certain tax benefits associated with the Tax Cuts and Jobs Act.
-Our effective income tax rate decreased due to the decrease in our income before income taxes of \$39,954, which results primarily from the change in fair value of interest rate swap agreements and transaction expenses for our planned acquisition of Peoples discussed above.
+Our effective income tax rate was -8.0% during the first nine months of 2019 and 0.7% during the first nine months of 2018.
+The Company's provision for income taxes represents an income tax benefit due to the effects of the change in the fair value of the interest rate swap agreement noted above of \$23,742, the loss on debt extinguishment of \$18,920 noted above, tax deductions recognized for certain qualifying infrastructure improvements for Aqua Pennsylvania, and the amortization of certain tax benefits associated with the Tax Cuts and Jobs Act.
+Our effective income tax rate decreased due to the decrease in our income before income taxes of \$48,660, which results primarily from the change in fair value of interest rate swap agreements, transaction expenses for our planned acquisition of Peoples, and the loss on debt extinguishment discussed above.

-Net income decreased by \$33,915 or 66.7%, primarily as a result of the factors described above.
+Net income decreased by \$35,329 or 18.1%, primarily as a result of the factors described above.